hpyproject/hpy/docs/overview.rst

   - there is support for raising and catching exceptions

-  - it is possible to choose between the CPython and the HPy Universal ABIs when compiling an extension module
+  - it is possible to choose between the :term:`CPython ABI` and the :term:`HPy Universal ABI` when compiling an extension module

   - extensions compiled with the CPython ABI work out of the box on CPython

   - it is possible to load HPy Universal extensions on CPython, thanks to the ``hpy.universal`` package